Dhanush123/Facebook-Wall-Personality-Insights/README.md

 This website gets posts from your Facebook wall using the Facebook Javascript SDK for the Graph API and then runs them through the IBM Personality Insights API in Node.js.

 This website is based on a demo for the Personality Insights API.
 As such, it has its relevant licenses mentioned here: https://github.com/watson-developer-cloud/personality-insights-nodejs?cm_mc_uid=75503884160114438582704&cm_mc_sid_50200000=1452641715
-At the same above link you will find "Getting Started" and "Running locally" instructions that can be followed for this website as well if you wish to run this website yourself.
+At the above link you will find "Getting Started" and "Running locally" instructions that can be followed for this website as well if you wish to run this website yourself.

 The website was made on a Macbook Pro Mid 2009 running OS X El Capitan with the Atom IDE.

-The website should work fine on most modern browsers.
-It has been tested on Google Chrome Version 47.0.2526.111 m for Windows 7 (64 bit) as well as
+For a live demo of the website this repository holds, go here, no set up: https://fb-feed-personality-insights.mybluemix.net/ The above link should work fine on most, if not all, modern browsers.
+It has been tested on Google Chrome Version 47.0.2526.111 m with Windows 7 (64 bit) as well as Google Chrome Version 47.0.2526.106 (64-bit) on OS X El Capitan.

-Live demo here (hopefully still running whenever someone sees it): https://fb-feed-personality-insights.mybluemix.net/
+Instructions on how to navigate the live demo are written on that website itself.